nautilus-os/GUST/README.md

 Every page GUST loads gets a small script injected before anything else runs.
 This script intercepts virtually every way a page can try to escape the proxy: `location.href`, `window.open`, form submissions, `XMLHttpRequest`, `fetch`, `WebSocket`, `Worker`, `EventSource`, history API pushes, anchor clicks, and even the Navigation API used by modern SPAs.
 It also spoofs `document.cookie`, `localStorage`, `sessionStorage`, and IndexedDB so pages behave as if they're on their real origin.
 All network traffic also flows through a WISP WebSocket server, so your real IP is never exposed to the sites you visit.
 The WISP server acts as a TCP/TLS relay, and the destination server only ever sees the relay's address, not yours.
 You can self-host a WISP server or use a public one, and GUST supports server switching in settings.

 ---

+## How the SVG works

+As you know, GUST was built to run in a single HTML file.
+With this logic, we can split the assets to fit in their own files, being CSS and JS respectively.
+Then, we use foreign objects in a .svg file to load the HTML inside the SVG, also utilizing the HTML schema used for SVGs.
+Finally, we make sure that all content is XML safe before being loaded, which prevents errors during JavaScript execution.

+---